AidenSaltyFish/ProjectNotCool/content/outline/_index.md

 The data cleaning and preprocessing procedures are scattered through the following sections, including but not limited to filter needed columns, encoding boroughs and binarize values.
 Please refer to the specific section to see what we have done on these datasets and some basic stats.

-# References
-E. Segel and J. Heer, "Narrative Visualization: Telling Stories with Data," in IEEE Transactions on Visualization and Computer Graphics, vol. 16, no. 6, pp. 1139-1148, Nov.-Dec.
-2010, doi: 10.1109/TVCG.2010.179.

 # Main Libraries
 pandas | geopandas | shapely | numpy | matplotlib | seaborn | folium | Bokeh